 The report also showed that for critical bug discovery of the Zomato platform, it pays $2,000 to the security researchers, $700 for the high severity bugs, $300 for medium and $150 for low vulnerabilities.

 Even the concerns for user safety has grown importance when in May 2017 after hackers broke into Zomato to steal email addresses and to jumble passwords of over 17 million registered users.

-The company also confirmed their firm grip on security by stating that they are committed to protect their community and if anyone is a security researcher and believes to identify security related issues with the app or website, the company would appreciate disclosing that to them responsibly.
+The company also confirmed their firm grip on security by stating that they are committed to protecting their community and if anyone is a security researcher and believes to identify security-related issues with the app or website, the company would appreciate disclosing that to them responsibly.

 In terms of the numbers, Zomato has recorded a 225% rise in revenue within 6 months.
 Based on the company’s biannual report, it was registered $205 million in revenue which is quite great compared to $63 million in the first half of last year.

-The company has around 119k restaurants which is quite impressive compared to 43k last year.
+The company has around 119k restaurants which are quite impressive compared to 43k last year.